-As a former member of Boston Musica Viva, he has explored extended techniques, including microtonal compositions, and performed numerous premieres.
-As a teacher, he has served on the cello faculty of the Hartt School of Music at the University of Hartford, New England Conservatory, University of Southern California, and guest artist faculty at the Curtis Institute of Music, Yellow Barn Music Festival, and Musicorda Summer String Program.
-He has conducted master classes at the Curtis Institute, New England Conservatory, Royal Conservatory of Music in Toronto, Hong Kong Academy of Performing Arts, Manhattan and Mannes schools of music, Seoul National University, Temple University, Vanderbilt University, Penn State University, and at the universities of Delaware, Indiana, Iowa, and Michigan.
+As a former member of the contemporary music ensemble Boston Musica Viva, Mr. Stumpf has explored extended techniques and given numerous premieres.
+As a teacher, he’s served on the cello faculty of the University of Southern California, Hartt School of Music at the University of Hartford, and New England Conservatory and on the guest-artist faculty at the Curtis Institute of Music, Yellow Barn music festival, and Musicorda Summer Strings Program.
+He’s led master classes at the Hong Kong Academy for Performing Arts, the Manhattan and Mannes Schools of Music, the Universities of Delaware and Michigan, The Royal Conservatory in Toronto, Iowa and Pennsylvania State Universities, Seoul National University, and Temple University.

 Peter Stumpf received a bachelor’s degree from the Curtis Institute of Music and an artist’s diploma from the New England Conservatory.
 His honors include first prize at the Washington International Competition, Graham-Stahl Competition, and Aspen Concerto Competition and second prize at the Evian International String Quartet Competition.